 At Blair Wellness Group, we understand the challenges of living with an addiction, and that recovery isn’t a one-time event, but rather an ongoing process.
 However, you don’t have to live your life feeling as though a relapse is inevitable and it’s only a matter of time before you succumb to your own mind and body.
 While it won’t always be easy, there are several ways you can reduce your risk of relapse, and Blair Wellness Group is here to help.
-If you’re looking for an addiction therapist in Los Angeles, Beverly Hills, or the surrounding area, please contact us to schedule an appointment.
+If you’re looking for an addiction psychologist in Los Angeles, Beverly Hills, or the surrounding area, please contact us to schedule an appointment.

 What Defines a Relapse?

 For someone with an addiction, engaging in their drink or drug of choice just once can lead them down a slippery slope — but does having that one glass of Champagne on New Year’s necessarily mean that you’ve relapsed?
 Although it may increase the likelihood of future use, it shouldn’t be viewed as a complete relapse.
 A relapse is when you’ve returned to the sustained or frequent use that existed before treatment.

 No one is perfect, and most people will have a slip-up at some point.
 If or when that happens, it’s important to not view it as a failure.
 Addiction doesn’t happen overnight, and likewise, recovery will take time.
 It’s a learning process that involves discovering your triggers and creating a plan for how to cope with them.